-NIC Workforce Training Center offers a Federal and State approved programs of Related Instruction for Plumbing Apprentices.
+NIC Workforce Training Center offers a Federal and State approved program of Related Instruction for HVAC Apprentices.
 The 144 hours of instruction (required by the DOPL) are offered each year (approximately 16 hours/month).
 Classes begin in September and run through May/June.
 100% ATTENDANCE OF ALL FACE-TO-FACE CLASSES IS MANDATORY.

-Any person wishing to become a Plumbing Apprentice in Idaho must:
+Any person wishing to become an HVAC apprentice in Idaho must:

-- Meet minimum age requirements of 16 years for Plumbing.
+- Meet minimum age requirements of 16 years for HVAC.
 16 and 17-year-old apprentices are required to enter a STRAP agreement with parental approval and signature.